Cheshire East Local Plan

 The new Local Plan will consist of three key documents:

-- The Core Strategy, which sets out
+- The Local Plan Strategy, which

 - The Site Allocations and Development